nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 1. The `LogicManager` executes the `FindNameCommand`.
-2. The `FindNameCommand` calls the `Model#updateFilteredInternshipList(Predicate<Internship> predicate)` to update the current internship list to only show internship applications matching the provided `COMPANYNAME`.
+2. The `FindNameCommand` calls the `Model#updateFilteredInternshipList(Predicate<Internship> predicate)` to update the current internship list to only show internship applications matching the provided `COMPANY_NAME`.

 #### Displaying of result